-Objectives: To provide partial support for mathematical conferences held in the United Kingdom, the Isle of Man and the Channel Islands.
+Objectives: To provide partial support for mathematical conferences and research workshops held in the United Kingdom, the Isle of Man and the Channel Islands.

 Please note that only one grant, per Scheme, per person, per LMS financial year (1 August - 31 July) is allowed.